John 7:1-53 - Outline of John (Book Notes menu page)

 some... of Jerusalem...- At least, some of the residents of Jerusalem

-were aware of the leaders' plot. cp. v.20
+were aware of their rulers' plot against Jesus. cp. v.20

 he speaks boldly...- cp. v.14; Psa 40:9,10